Strategy11/formidable-forms/readme.txt

 Formidable goes far above and beyond basic forms to offer all the advanced form fields and features you need to grow your business.

-This includes things like multi-page forms, save and continue forms, cascading form fields, powerful conditional logic, partial form submissions, invisible spam protection, front-end user post submission, calculators, user-tracking, and so much more.
+This includes things like multi-page forms, save and continue, cascading form fields, powerful conditional logic, partial submissions, invisible spam protection, front-end user post submission, calculators, user-tracking, and so much more.

-We're on a mission to offer an all-in-one solution-focused WordPress form plugin, so you don't have to install 5 plugins alongside your form maker plugin to do everything you want.
+We're on a mission to offer an all-in-one solution-focused WordPress form plugin, so you don't have to install 5 plugins alongside your form maker to do everything you want.

 = Extend and Customize Your Forms - Developer's Dream Come True =